 - Bleeding into the adrenal glands.
 In this case, you may have an addisonian crisis without any previous symptoms.

 Secondary adrenal insufficiency

-Another more common cause of secondary adrenal insufficiency occurs when people who take corticosteroids for treatment of chronic conditions, such as asthma or arthritis, abruptly stop taking the corticosteroids all at once rather than tapering off.
+A temporary cause of secondary adrenal insufficiency occurs when people who take corticosteroids (for example, prednisone) to treat chronic conditions, such as asthma or arthritis, stop taking the corticosteroids all at once rather than tapering off.